-- Your lender can also require you to provide evidence (for example, an appraisal) that the value of your property hasn’t declined below the value of the home when you first bought it.
-If the value of your home has decreased, you may not be able to cancel PMI.
+- Your lender can also require you to provide evidence (for example, an appraisal) that the value of your property hasn’t declined below the original value of the home.
+If the value of your home has decreased below the original value, you may not be able to cancel PMI at this time.

 Automatic PMI termination

 Even if you don’t ask your servicer to cancel PMI, your servicer still must terminate PMI on the date when your principal balance is scheduled to reach 78 percent of the original value of your home.
 For your PMI to be cancelled on that date, you need to be current on your payments on the anticipated termination date.
 Otherwise, PMI will not be terminated until shortly after your payments are brought up to date.